fouliex/SelfDrivingCarBehavioralCloning/README.md

 ## Overview

-The project is to learn more about deep neural networks and convolutional neural networks to clone driving behavior.
+The project is to learn more about Deep Neural Networks and Convolutional Neural Networks to clone driving behavior.
 A model is train, validate and test using Keras Framework.

 The model outputs steering angles to an autonomous vehicle.
 A Simulator is provided from Udacity, where one can steer the car around a track for data collection.
-Image data and steering angles are used to train a neural network and then use to drive the car autonomously around a track.track.
+Image data and steering angles are used to train a neural network and then use to drive the car autonomously around a track.

 ## Goals and Steps